 In fact, in 1997 they were included in the UNESCO World Heritage List.

-What are the Cinque Terre
+The Villages of the Cinque Terre

 Corniglia is the central village of the Cinque Terre and the only one that does not have direct access to the sea.
 In fact, it rises on a rock about 100 meters above sea level, which is why it is known as “Balcony of the Cinque Terre” .